maya-papaya/Analyzing-Protests-Through-Tweets/README.md

 Keywords: "riot", "nuisance", "traffic", "problem"
 Percentage: 0.0 %
 ```
 This result makes sense considering both the dataset's limits and how the overwhelming majority was positively inclined toward the movement.
+The dataset only included tweets with the tag, #FarmersProtest, so it's likely that not many tweets within the dataset obviously criticized the movement.

 ## Conclusion